 Bernard J Gersh, MB, ChB, DPhil, FRCP, MACC

 - Editor-in-Chief — Cardiovascular Medicine

 - Section Editor — Coronary Heart Disease; Myopericardial Disease

 BYPASS SURGERY OVERVIEW

 Coronary artery bypass graft surgery, or CABG (pronounced "cabbage"), is a procedure that uses your own veins (usually from the legs) or arteries to bypass narrowed areas and restore blood flow to heart muscle.
-Thus, bypass surgery can effectively relieve chest pain for most patients, and can prolong life for those with certain patterns of severe coronary heart disease.
+Thus, bypass surgery can markedly reduce or relieve chest pain for most patients, and can prolong life for those with certain patterns of severe coronary heart disease.

 IS BYPASS SURGERY RIGHT FOR ME?

 Surgical treatment may be recommended for different situations: